Douglas Brothers: Early life and education

 In 1975, Andrew moved to London and began working as assistant to John Swannell and Lord Snowdon.

 In 1989, Andrew was joined by younger brother, Stuart, a graduate of Barking College of Art.
 The pair began working as a collaborative duo under the solitary photographic imprint The Douglas Brothers.

 Although they photographed a wide variety of subjects, the Douglas Brothers were known for their overtly moody and atmospheric portraiture.
-Technically, they employed mainly older photographic processes, and gained recognition for their sepia litho portraiture of people like Daniel Day-Lewis, Susan Sontag, Gabriel Garcia Marquez, Salman Rushdie, Steven Soderbergh, Paul Auster, John Le Carré, Anish Kapoor, Kazuo Ishiguro and Jeanette Winterson.
+Technically, they employed mainly older photographic processes, and gained recognition for their sepia litho portraiture of people like Daniel Day-Lewis, Susan Sontag, Gabriel García Márquez, Salman Rushdie, Steven Soderbergh, Paul Auster, John Le Carré, Anish Kapoor, Kazuo Ishiguro and Jeanette Winterson.
 The Douglas Brothers photographic output was prolific, and their portfolio grew to incorporate abstract imagery, collage, nudes and reportage.
 Which brother had actually clicked the shutter was not disclosed.

 Periodicals, books, and music photography

 The Douglas Brothers’ work appeared in magazine, newspaper, book publishing and advertising industries on both sides of the Atlantic.
 Publications included The Face, The New York Times, The Independent, New Scientist, Empire and Premiere.